rafaelfds/MicroRabbit/README.md

 # MicroRabbit
 Microservices app using RabbitMQ

-This app was created in order to explore RabbitMQ and the clean code architecture.
+Repo used to learn more about .net core web api, RabbitMQ and Clean Code Architecture.